 Potential drawbacks include wear-and-tear on your vehicle and associated fees.
-These can range from 25 to 40 percent depending on the type of ride, distance and time of day.
+These can range from 25 to 40% depending on the type of ride, distance and time of day.

 Startup costs here are variable.
 If you already own a safe and reliable car, you can get started with virtually no overhead.
 If you need a new car — or if you prefer to tap the more lucrative market of longer-haul rides in larger vehicles — you could end up spending anywhere from $20,000 to $70,000.

-Transportation and warehousing are critical to the country’s economy, representing almost 5 percent of the nation’s GDP.
+Transportation and warehousing are critical to the country’s economy, and both are on the rebound as recoveries gain speed.
 As a result, there’s always a need for businesses capable of moving goods cross-province or cross-country quickly and safely.

 If you can build a reputation for service and reliability, this could provide long-term, stable income.

 Starting a transport business comes with substantial costs, with the largest being the vehicle itself.
 Buying trucks outright can cost anywhere from $15,000 for smaller, used fleet vehicles to over $150,000 for large semitrucks and trailers.
 In addition, you’ll need:

 - A license to carry commercial goods

 - Insurance for your vehicle and its cargo

 - A name for your business, registered in your province